rineeee/rineeee/README.md

  <p align="left">My name is Harin Kim.

-  I'm from Korea, living in Seoul and currently studying Computer Science.
+Living in Seoul and currently studying Computer Science.

 <!--   I am motivated by the power of technology as a tool for positive change, with a background in Math, Physics, and Engineering. -->
 </p>